gallettilance/gallettilance.github.io/assignments/assignment7.md

 ### 1. Hypothesis Testing

 - **Workflow**:
-  - **First**, users will generate data using the specified parameters.
+  - **First**, users will generate data using the specified parameters (as in assignment 6).
-  - **Next**, they can choose to perform hypothesis testing based on the generated data.
+  - **Next**, they can choose to perform hypothesis testing based on the generated data (new for this assignment).

 - **User Inputs**:
   - **Parameter to Test**: Allow the user to select whether to test the **slope** or **intercept**.